Annual Pilgrimage to Pumpkin Festival for Unique Culinary Creations

 Not to be outshone by the preponderance of pumpkin treats, several prominent coastside crops will be featured.

 The Knights of Columbus take pride in crusading for the much maligned Brussels sprout and more beloved artichoke, two of the most prolific Coastside crops.
 Cooked in a zesty marinara sauce, the sprouts have a flavorful taste that make converts out of everyone who tries them.
 After removing the leaves and prickly hairs, the artichokes are steamed leaving just the delicate hearts which are then sauteed in an aromatic blend of garlic, olive oil and herbs.
 Plus there are the gourmet-good green beans!

-Honoring the area’s rich maritime history, Half Moon Bay Rotary Club will be selling chunky clam chowder in crunchy sourdough bread bowls plus refreshingly sweet pumpkin pie soda … always big crowd-pleasers.
+Honoring the area’s rich maritime history, Half Moon Bay Rotary Club will be selling chunky clam chowder in crunchy sourdough bread bowls … always a big crowd-pleaser.